-Andrei Cherascu - THE MUSIC AND MYTH (Czech Republic)
+Andrei Cherascu - THE MUSIC AND MYTH (Romania)

 “The legacy of Latin American folklore has been passed on through the vocal chords of mythical vocalists such as Violeta Parra, Mercedes Sosa and Susana Baca, to mention a few.
 Now a new voice has to be added to this illustrious list — that of Sofia Rei”.